andreabradpitto/Mentore-Group-Project/README.md

 ## 📰 Additional information

 **Mentore** has been coded with Ubuntu 20.04, but it has also been tested on Windows 10 and no issues were found.
+Head over to the [doc folder](https://github.com/andreabradpitto/Mentore-Group-Project/tree/GUI/doc) to check the [Group Project Proposal](https://github.com/andreabradpitto/Mentore-Group-Project/tree/GUI/doc/Group%20Project%20proposal.docx), the [papers](https://github.com/andreabradpitto/Mentore-Group-Project/tree/GUI/doc/papers) on which our work is based, and some other useful resources.

 ## :suspect: Developers